Kid's Room Message Board Repurposed Cabinet Doors

 Before using a brand new chalkboard they should be seasoned first to avoid any permanent ghostwriting. to do this simply rub the side of a stick of chalk along the board both vertically and horizontally and wipe it off with a clean rag.

-Turning A Cabinet Door Into A Corkboard
+How To Turn A Cabinet Door Into A Corkboard

 Once the stenciled polka dots were dry, the corkboard is attached to the cabinet door with E6000 glue.
 Set heavy objects on top and let the glue cure for several hours or overnight.

-Joining Cabinet Doors Together
+Joining Repurposed Cabinet Doors Into A Message Center

 The bulldog clips are attached to the middle of the message board with wood screws.
-One clip for holding a stick of chalk for the chalkboard and the other to hold a sticky note pad.
+One clip for holding a stick of chalk for the chalkboard and the other to hold a sticky notepad.

 Last but not least, to hang the message board on a wall, two D-ring picture hangers are attached to the back of the frame.